Qwickdom/dotfiles-bspwm/.github/README.md

  **Hack**  - [here](https://github.com/ryanoasis/nerd-fonts/releases/download/v2.1.0/Hack.zip) <br>
  **JetBrains**  - [here](https://github.com/ryanoasis/nerd-fonts/releases/download/v2.1.0/JetBrainsMono.zip) <br>
  **Feather** - This font is included in my dotfiles > .fonts, needed for the icons in rofi.
+ **MaterialDesign** - This font is included in my dotfiles > .fonts, needed for the icons in updates.

  For more **Nerd Fonts** visit the [website](https://www.nerdfonts.com/).